Modern Culture and Media, Brown University (2012), Ph.D.

 Oberlin College (2006), B.A.

-I am currently completing a book titled “Immediations: The Humanitarian Impulse in Documentary” (forthcoming, Duke University Press).
+I am the author of Immediations: The Humanitarian Impulse in Documentary (Duke University Press, 2017), which won the 2019 Harry Levin Prize for Best First Book from the American Comparative Literature Association.
 This book uses participatory documentary to tease out the implications of documentary’s founding humanitarian ethic: giving a voice to the voiceless.
-I focus on contemporary instances in which documentary serves as a humanizing prosthesis for marginalized subjects, from slum children in India to Katrina survivors, autistic individuals, and even animals.
+I focus on contemporary instances in which documentary serves as a humanizing prosthesis for marginalized subjects, from children of sex workers in India to Katrina survivors, autistic individuals, and endangered animals.
 The book asks how fantasies of humanity and alterity fuel the humanitarian impulse in documentary, and particularly its investments in the rhetoric of immediacy.